 How to Organize

-I prefer to store each Toothy set in these Iris Color Photo & Craft Keepers from Michaels.
+I prefer to store each Toothy set in the colorful Photo & Craft Keepers.
+They can be found on Amazon or in Michael’s stores.
 That being said, this isn’t a requirement.
 I have also seen them stored in plastic baggies, file folders, or even just bound with a rubber band and placed in a basket.

 Each Toothy Task Kit comes with a set of Toothy mats that are specific to the skill.
 There are also a set of Toothy mats that are generic and not skill specific.
 If you choose to print the skill specific mats, these can be stored in file folders, as seen below.
 If you choose to print the generic Toothy mats, these can be stored in a basket next to the Toothy Task Kits.